 Many different pieces of regional information can be used for extrapolation, as long as the information is (a) regional; (b) relevant to the local data collected; and (c) reliable.
 For example, if you visited a subset of sites and found the average number of miners per pit and the average annual gold production per pit, two relevant pieces of regional data might be: the number of pits in the region and the number of miners in the region.
+See Chapter 2, § 7.1.2 for more information.

-In Section 8.1 of this chapter, we calculated the total miner workforce on a fictional extraction site to be 140 miners.
+On page 79, we calculated the total miner workforce on a fictional extraction site to be 140 miners.
 There are 3 other sites in the region.
 How will the team estimate the regional miner workforce from this information?